wagtail/Willow/docs/reference.rst

     Returns a subclass of :class:`ImageFile`

-    If the image format is unrecognised, this throws a :class:`willow.image.UnrecognisedImageFormatError` (a subclass of :class:`IOError`)
+    If the image format is unrecognized, this throws a :class:`willow.image.UnrecognisedImageFormatError` (a subclass of :class:`IOError`)

 .. classmethod:: operation